baltpeter/thesis-mobile-consent-dialogs/thesis/550_analysis-method.md

 :   Some apps only contain a link to a privacy policy in a menu or the footer.
 While this can be enough to satisfy a controller's information obligations under Art.
 12–14 GDPR, a link can obviously not be used to obtain consent from a user.

 Notice
-:   Some apps inform users that the app processes their data, not seldom claiming that the users agrees to this by continuing to use the app.
+:   Some apps inform users that the app processes their data, not seldom claiming that the user agrees to this by continuing to use the app.
 The notices are often in the form of a banner or a short sentence tucked away under a form.
 As established in [@Sec:critera], consent in the context of data protection cannot be given through inaction, so apps may not assume consent based on only such a notice.
 It can however be used by the controller to meet their duty to inform the user of the processing.

 Dialog
 :   Finally, some apps not only inform the user about their data processing but actively solicit their consent through a button or a checkbox that needs to be clicked.
 This is the only way that apps can actually obtain valid consent under the GDPR.